MLW Fusion Alpha preview: Two Opera Cup tournament matches - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and segments are advertised for Wednesday’s Major League Wrestling Fusion Alpha online show.
+The following matches and segments are advertised for tonight’s Major League Wrestling Fusion Alpha online show.

 -TJP vs. Alex Shelley in an Opera Cup tournament first-round match.